Silarn/EDMC-Pioneer/README.md

 Pioneer (System Value) aims to calculate the overall value of a newly scanned system.
 Due to limitations of journal data, previously visited or 'unscannable' systems are difficult to calculate.
-This calculation includes whether a body was previous discovered or mapped, the terraforming bonus (as a likely range), and any 'first fully scanned / mapped' bonuses you may qualify for.
+This calculation includes whether a body was previously discovered or mapped, the terraforming bonus (as a likely range), and any 'first fully scanned / mapped' bonuses you may qualify for.

 Pioneer will display a number of things.
 Based on a configurable value, the top of the pane will display high value mappable bodies.
 This is followed by a list of scanned bodies, their calculated current and maximum values, the honk